Tibesti Mountains: Flora

 Saharomontane grasslands are found on the slopes, plateaus and the upper portions of the wadis at elevations between 1800 and 2700 m.
 They are dominated by Stipagrostis obtusa and Aristida caerulescens, as well some Eragrostis papposa locally.
-In addition, shrubs represented by jointed anabis (Anabasis articulata), Fagonia flamandii and Zilla spinosa dot this environment.
+In addition, shrubs represented by jointed anabis, Fagonia flamandii and Zilla spinosa dot this environment.
 On the sheltered upper slopes of Emi Koussi is the endemic grass Eragrostis kohorica, named after the volcano's crater.

 The vegetation above 2600 m consists of dwarf shrubs, which are generally limited to 20 to 60 cm in height and do not exceed 1 m.
 The shrubbery consists of the species Pentzia monodiana, Artemisia tilhoana and Ephedra tilhoana.
-At the highest elevations of the Tibesti, tree heath (Erica arborea) grows from moist crevices formed by early lava flows, while 24 different species of moss provide substrate for the tree heath.
+At the highest elevations of the Tibesti, tree heath grows from moist crevices formed by early lava flows, while 24 different species of moss provide substrate for the tree heath.
 Various genera of mosses also grow around fumaroles, including Fissidens, Campylopus, Gymnostomum and Trichostomum.
-Lichens, though rare in the dry climate of the Tibesti, also grow at these elevations, with green rock shield (Xanthoparmelia conspersa), scrambled-egg lichen (Fulgensia fulgens), sunken disk lichen (Aspicilia spp.) and Squamarina crassa found on the highest peaks.
+Lichens, though rare in the dry climate of the Tibesti, also grow at these elevations, with green rock shield, scrambled-egg lichen, sunken disk lichen and Squamarina crassa found on the highest peaks.

 Fauna

 Mammals abound in the Tibesti.
-Bovids include the endangered addax (Addax nasomaculatus) along with the dorcas gazelle (Gazella dorcas), rhim gazelle (Gazella leptoceros) and a significant population of Barbary sheep (Ammotragus lervia).
-Rodents are the most represented order of mammals, and include the spiny mouse (Acomys spp.), bushy-tailed jird (Sekeetamys calurus) and the North African gerbil (Dipodillus campestris syn.
-Gerbillus campestris).
-Also present are cats such as the African wildcat (Felis lybica) and, more rarely, the cheetah (Acinonyx jubatus), as well as several canine species, including the golden jackal (Canis aureus), fennec fox (Vulpes zerda) and Rüppell's fox (Vulpes rueppellii).
-The striped hyena (Hyaena hyaena) may also occupy the range.
-African wild dogs (Lycaon pictus) formerly roamed the range, although these populations are now extirpated.
-Olive baboons (Papio anubis), found as recently as 1960, are now likely extirpated as well.
-Bats are heavily represented in the Tibesti, including the Egyptian mouse-tailed bat (Rhinopoma cystops), Egyptian slit-faced bat (Nycteris thebaica) and the trident bat (Asellia tridens).
-The Cape hare (Lepus capensis) and the rock hyrax (Procavia capensis) also populate the area.
+Bovids include the endangered addax along with the dorcas gazelle, rhim gazelle and a significant population of Barbary sheep.
+Rodents are the most represented order of mammals, and include the spiny mouse, bushy-tailed jird and the North African gerbil.
+Also present are cats such as the African wildcat and, more rarely, the cheetah, as well as several canine species, including the golden jackal, fennec fox and Rüppell's fox.
+The striped hyena may also occupy the range.
+African wild dogs formerly roamed the range, although these populations are now extirpated.
+Olive baboons, found as recently as 1960, are now likely extirpated as well.
+Bats are heavily represented in the Tibesti, including the Egyptian mouse-tailed bat, Egyptian slit-faced bat and the trident bat.
+The Cape hare and the rock hyrax also populate the area.

 Reptiles and amphibians, on the other hand, are sparse.
-Snake species include the braid snake (Platyceps rhodorachis syn.
-Coluber rhodorachis) and the long-nosed worm snake (Myriopholis macrorhyncha syn.
-Leptotyphlops macrorhynchus).
-Among the lizards are Bibron's agama (Agama impalearis), the ringed wall gecko (Tarentola annularis) and the Sudan mastigure (Uromastyx dispar).
-Mid-20th-century herpetological studies noted the presence of brown frogs (Rana sp.) and true toads (Bufo sp.).
+Snake species include the braid snake and the long-nosed worm snake.
+Among the lizards are Bibron's agama, the ringed wall gecko and the Sudan mastigure.
+Mid-20th-century herpetological studies noted the presence of brown frogs and true toads.